Landscape Architecture and Planning

-Henriette Steiner is Associate Professor at the Section for Landscape Architecture and Planning at the University of Copenhagen.
-She holds a PhD in Architecture from the University of Cambridge, UK, from 2008, and was Research Associate in the Department of Architecture at ETH Zurich in Switzerland for five years.
-She has been a visiting Associate Professor at the Department for Urban Studies and Planning at Massachusetts Institute of Technology (MIT), and in 2021 she will be Visiting Professor at the Institute of Landscape Architecture at the University of Natural Resources and Life Sciences (BOKU) in Vienna.
+Henriette Steiner is Associate Professor in the Section for Landscape Architecture and Planning at the University of Copenhagen.
+She gained her PhD in Architecture in 2008 from the University of Cambridge, UK, and was Research Associate in the Department of Architecture at ETH Zurich in Switzerland for five years.
+She has been a visiting Associate Professor at the Department for Urban Studies and Planning at Massachusetts Institute of Technology (MIT), and in 2021 she was Visiting Professor at the Institute of Landscape Architecture at the University of Natural Resources and Life Sciences (BOKU) in Vienna.

 Henriette works on the history and philosophy of architecture, landscapes and cities.
 Through her research and teaching, Henriette strives to inspire more self-reflective, diverse, equitable, and compassionate spatial practices for designing cities and landscapes.
 Her research investigates how shifting historical structures – morals, ethics, politics and cultural practices – shaped and continue to shape the buildings, cities, landscapes and cultural imaginaries we have inherited from the 19th and 20th centuries’ Western industrial culture.
 Understanding this history and heritage is key if we want to respond to the big challenges of the 21st century – such as climate change, population growth, inequality, pandemics etc. – without repeating mistakes made by our predecessors, and to stimulate more just, equitable and sustainable spatial practices for the future.
 To this end, Steiner contributes to the building of institutional structures that allow interdisciplinary research to flourish, and she develops inclusive research and teaching environments that take into account the often-invisible economies of care and collaboration.